Law enforcement sees increased speeds with fewer cars on the road

-Ford Co., Kan.
-(KSNW)- An increase in higher speeds is a trend law enforcement has seen an increase in the past weeks in Southwest Kansas.
+FORD COUNTY, Kan.
+(KSNW) – An increase in higher speeds is a trend law enforcement has seen an increase in the past weeks in Southwest Kansas.

 “You don’t see it every day and so that really brings it to our attention when we are seeing speeds up there as high as they are,” said KHP Technical Trooper Michael Racy.